D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What are two possible options?

 - create a Name Server NS record and map it to the IP address og the WebApp1
-- create a CNNAME Canonical Name and map it to `https://wwww.company1.com`
+- create a CNAME Canonical Name and map it to `https://wwww.company1.com`
 - create a PTR (pointer record) and map it to `webapp1.azurewebsites.net`
 - create an A record (Address) and map it to the IP address of WbApp1